 This all begs the question: does understanding human behaviour become a necessity in making the right recruitment decisions?

 Today, many companies are offering genetic screening to their workers, and employees are jumping at the opportunity to assess their hereditary risks in order to fight any conditions, diseases or illnesses that they are potentially susceptible to early on.

 We all know that keeping your employees fit, safe and healthy is a number one priority – but would you go as far as to have them genetically screened in order to do so?

-With this in mind, join us as we discuss what genetic screening and psychometric testing is, how it fits into the workplace and the benefits they bring to both company and employee.
+With this in mind, join us as we discuss what genetic screening and psychometric testing can be used for, how it fits into the workplace and the benefits they bring to both the organisation and employee.

 Thought Leadership Breakfast Seminar

 Bodycare HQ – Level 1, 48 Cecil Street, Southbank, VIC

 Is there a place for genetic testing in the workplace?

 You may have noticed terms such as personalised medicine, genomics and individualised dietary or exercise plans being thrown around in the media in recent months.
 But what do they actually mean?
 How does it work?
 And more importantly, how can they benefit you and your company transitions from a one-size-fits-all model to a more individualised or personalised approach to health and wellness.